idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

 Managing is hard.
 Lessons are hard earned and should be cherished.
 This post is designed to make explicit, and improve behaviors and practices.
 It reminds us how to behave, and encourages continuous improvement.

-Few topics are unique to managers.
-The majority are applicable to various degrees in many job functions regardless of seniority or the number of direct reports (including zero).
+This post uses the word manager, but the majority of topics are applicable all software job functions regardless of seniority or the number of direct reports, zero direct reports included.

 <!-- prettier-ignore-start -->
 <!-- vim-markdown-toc GFM -->